highmobility/hmkit-core-jni/README.md

 # HMKit Core JNI

-Core JNI is used to access [HMKit Core](https://github.com/highmobility/hmkit-core/)
+Core JNI(Java Native Interface) is used to access [HMKit Core](https://github.com/highmobility/hmkit-core/) in Java projects.

 The shared JNI files are: Java and C classes and preBuilt OpenSSL binaries.